Four compelling reasons why English language learners should learn collocations

 2. IT’S GOOD TO HAVE ALTERNATIVE WAYS OF SAYING SOMETHING

-It would be very repetitive if a learner kept saying “very cold”, and sometimes inaccurate when “big increase” is uttered.
+It would be very repetitive if a learner kept saying “very cold".

 English language learners with a lack of collocational knowledge often use the word big to refer to the size or growth of something.
 If they said “big increase” to refer to an increase which happens suddenly and is great in amount, it would be fully understandable but not entirely accurate.
 Instead of “big increase”, the collocation “sharp increase” would be a viable alternative.